 - fall (v.)

-- Old English feallan (class VII strong verb; past tense feoll, past participle feallen) "to drop from a height; fail, decay, die," from Proto-Germanic *fallan (cognates: Old Frisian falla, Old Saxon fallan, Dutch vallen, Old Norse falla, Old High German fallan, German fallen, absent in Gothic).
+- Old English feallan (class VII strong verb; past tense feoll, past participle feallen) "to drop from a height; fail, decay, die," from Proto-Germanic *fallan (source also of Old Frisian falla, Old Saxon fallan, Dutch vallen, Old Norse falla, Old High German fallan, German fallen, absent in Gothic).

-These are from PIE root *pol- "to fall" (cognates: Armenian p'ul "downfall," Lithuanian puola "to fall," Old Prussian aupallai "finds," literally "falls upon").
+These are from PIE root *pol- "to fall" (source also of Armenian p'ul "downfall," Lithuanian puola "to fall," Old Prussian aupallai "finds," literally "falls upon").

 To fall in "take place or position" is from 1751.
 To fall in love is attested from 1520s; to fall asleep is late 14c.
 To fall down is early 13c. (a-dun follon); to fall behind is from 1856.
 Fall through "fail, come to nothing" is from 1781.
 To fall for something is from 1903.

 To fall out is by mid-13c. in a literal sense; military use is from 1832.
 Meaning "have a disagreement, begin to quarrel" is attested from 1560s (to fall out with "quarrel with" is from late 15c.).

 - fall (n.)

 - c.
 1200, "a falling to the ground; a dropping from a height, a descent from a higher to a lower position (as by gravity); a collapsing of a building," from the source of fall (n.).
 (Old English noun fealle meant "snare, trap.")
 Meaning "a sinking down, subsidence" Of the coming of night from 1650s.
 Meaning "downward direction of a surface" is from 1560s, of a value from 1550s.
 Theological sense, "a succumbing to sin or temptation" (especially of Adam and Eve) is from early 13c.